December 21, 2008

 Anyway, links from around the world, across the nation and up your street.
 Have a better one and remain blessed.

-CLINTON SCANDALS, DEMOCRAT SCANDALS
+CLINTON SCANDALS, OBAMA SCANDALS, DEMOCRAT SCANDALS

 POLITICS, 2018 MIDTERMS